Kearny High School (New Jersey): Athletics

 The Kearny High School Kardinals compete in the Hudson County Interscholastic Athletic Association, which is comprised of public and private high schools in Hudson County, operating under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 reorganization, the school had competed in the Watchung Conference, which consisted of high schools in Essex, Hudson and Union counties in northern New Jersey.
 With 1,293 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Liberty Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
 The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.

 The school participates as the host school / lead agency in a joint ice hockey team with North Arlington High School and Secaucus High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys cross country team won the overall state championship in 1936, 1937, 1938 (public school) and 1940, and won the Group IV title in 1947 and 1983.
-In 1978, Joe Weber, won the All-Groups Cross Country State Meet of Champions.
+The boys' cross country team won the overall state championship in 1936, 1937, 1938 (public school) and 1940, and won the Group IV title in 1947 and 1983.
+In 1978, Joe Weber, won the All-Groups Cross Country State Meet of Champions and was selected as an All-American.
 In 2004 and 2005 Joe Weber Jr. won the Hudson County Cross Country Championship.
 With the win in 2004, Joe and Joe Jr. became the second father/son duo in state history to win the same county championship, with Joe Sr. having won in 1977.

-The boys track team won the public school indoor track championship in 1927-1929, 1932 and 1936.
+The boys' track team won the public school indoor track championship in 1927-1929, 1932 and 1936.
 The boys track team won the Group IV spring / outdoor track state championship in 1927.